pwtail/readme/README.md

 **The REPL**

-Some people know that some advanced Python REPL's like IPython, allow expressions like `await smth`.
-However, nested event loops are not allowed, so you can not call async functions when debugging an async service.
+Some people know that advanced Python REPLs like IPython allow expressions like `await smth`.

+However, it is limited.
+Nested event loops are not allowed, and unfortunately that is exactly what you need when you are debugging an async service and want to call an async function.
-To work around the problem people usually use [nest_asyncio](https://github.com/erdewit/nest_asyncio), which patches asyncio.
+To work around that, people usually use [nest_asyncio](https://github.com/erdewit/nest_asyncio), which patches asyncio.

 To my surprise, the greenlet approach works in the REPL **out of the box**.
 Even in the regular Python REPL, pdb!